Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Strategies for Improving Mindfulness-Meditation Skills

 These are just some simple mindfulness-meditation strategies that you can try.
-However, meditation isn’t for everyone, and there are other ways to develop mindfulness skills, which we explore in our course.
+However, meditation isn’t for everyone, and there are other ways to develop mindfulness skills, which we explore in our program.

 Focus on Your Breath